 There are nearly 500 licensed DUI programs in California and most do not allow enrollment unless you have an order from the court.

 Different programs have different qualities, costs, locations, and structure and it is a good idea to find one that matches your schedule and location in order to make the most of the time you spend there.

-No. Online classes do not meet California’s requirements for the, driving under the influence program.
+No. Online classes do not meet California’s requirements for driving under the influence programs.

 How Do I Get to My DUI Classes If My License Was Suspended?

 A first time offender may be granted a restricted license that will allow you to travel back and forth between home and work or your classes.

 However, if you are a repeat offender, the chance of the court allowing a restricted license decreases with each conviction.

 What If I Cannot Make It To One Of My DUI Classes?